50 Iconic Foods That Were Discontinued

 In the mid-2000s, Coca Cola brought out an onslaught of new flavor combinations of its classic Coke recipe.
 One of the most beloved was Coke with lime, a flavor that only lasted from 2005 to 2007.
 A diet version of the drink reappeared on shelves, but the regular version would never grace America again.

 Uncle Ben's Rice Bowls

 Uncle Ben's rice helps complete any meal.
 But for a time, the brand also had stand-alone microwavable meals that could help any day end right.
 The microwavable rice bowls included a variety of flavors, but by 2008, the bowls were discontinued and haven't been seen since.

 Black Cherry Vanilla Coke

-Cherry Coke and Vanilla Coke have become staples of Coca-Cola, but what happens when you mix these two favorite flavors together?
-This combo concocted a beloved new addition to the soda chain and helped win over a number of soda drinkers.
+Cherry Coke and Vanilla Coke have become staples of Coca-Cola, but what happens when you mix these two favorite flavors?
+This combo concocted a beloved new addition to the soda chain and helped win over many soda drinkers.
 The drink vanished from shelves in 2007, so you'll have to choose whether you want cherry or vanilla Coke.